 What projects require a zoning certificate?

-Any project that results in additional lot coverage requires a zoning certificate including but not limited to sheds, driveway expansions, fences, patios, and decks – covered and uncovered.
-Additionally, interior alterations that result in construction changes require a zoning certificate.
+The location, relocation, erection, construction, reconstruction, enlargement or structural alteration of a building or structure, unless otherwise provided in the Zoning Resolution, shall require a Zoning Certificate.
+This includes accessory structures such as sheds, decks, patios, fences, driveways, swimming pools, and signs.
+Additionally, the establishment of a new use or changing the use of any building, structure, land or premises shall require a Zoning Certificate.
 Examples of projects that do not require a zoning certificate include window and roof replacements that do not change the size or height of the structure or cosmetic projects such as painting, replacement of flooring, and electrical and plumbing work.
 Note that even if a zoning certificate is not required from the township, there still may be a county requirement for a building permit (440-279-1780).
 Please call if there is any question regarding the need for a zoning certificate.

 Do new businesses need a zoning certificate?